Arkonian Forest Park: Attractions

 In the park is located several sports, relaxation and recitational buildings.
 It include several tourist scenic routes, viewpointss, a luge track, and a ski lift.
 In the park is also located a Arkonka swimming pool complex, and the Arkonia Szczecin Stadion.
 On the Arkona Hill are located the ruins of the Quistorp Tower.

-In culture
+Culture

 The forest is important religious place for the practitioners of Slavic Native Faith, with Rodzima Wiara religious organization organizing there several religious celebrations, including Yarilo Celebrations, Kupala Night, harvest festival, Forefathers' Eve, and koliada.
 The name of the forest itself refers to the Cape Arkona, located at the island of Rügen in Germany, place of worship of Svetovit, god in Slavic paganism.